Coronavirus to leave a legacy of unprecedented global debt

 “Italy’s debt, at around 135% of GDP, is likely to rise to around 170% — those levels are not sustainable so it either needs rapid growth or debt mutualistation,” he said.

-GRAPHIC: Italy's debt to GDP set to jump in face of coronavirus crisis - here
+Italy's debt to GDP set to jump in face of coronavirus crisis here

 He was referring to the idea of pooling European risk across all member states, something wealthier countries are resisting.